SuperOfficeDocs/superoffice-docs/docs/document/cloud/sharepoint-documents/configure-superoffice.md

 Enable system user for storing documents in SharePoint.
 If you have for instance a third-party app that creates documents in SuperOffice, you need to enable system user for storing documents in SharePoint.

 > [!NOTE]
 > You can't turn this on the first time you configure SharePoint documents.
-It must be fully configured.
+It must be fully configured first.
 Complete the configuration and start the wizard (Settings), navigate to step 3, and turn it on.

 ​    ![Groups and access​ -screenshot][img4]